• Home

 Fog Lights and Lighting

-The car's repaint was undeniably amateurish.
-The most glaring indicator was the misapplication of the "IROC-Z" door decals, positioned haphazardly and lacking the precision of factory placement, while the lower body pinstripes had been applied legitimately upside down.
-Furthermore, paint chips revealed glimpses of an older, underlying coat, suggesting a superficial cover-up rather than a proper respray.
+The car’s repaint was unmistakably amateurish.
+The most obvious clue was the misaligned “IROC-Z” door decals carelessly positioned and lacking the precision of factory placement.
+To make matters worse, the lower body pinstripes had been applied completely upside down.
+Paint chips further revealed traces of an older layer beneath, confirming that this was a quick cover-up rather than a proper respray.

 Fog Lights and Lighting